lksing/CoreVision-Business-Travel-Program-Performance/README.md

 - [Recommendations](#recommendations)

 ## Project Background
-In this case study, I built upon the Rate Competitiveness project I completed at Sabre, and expanded the scope to explore what a broader travel program analysis would look like for a fictional company, CoreVision Systems.
+In this case study, I built upon the [Rate Competitiveness project](README.md) I completed at a previous internship, and expanded the scope to explore what a broader travel program analysis would look like for a fictional company, CoreVision Systems.

 CoreVision Systems is a global technology company which primarily sells enterprise resource planning software worldwide for small to medium sized businesses.